Janani-Withana/My-Portfolio/README.md

 - **CSS**: For styling the application and ensuring a modern, responsive design.
 - **React Router**: For handling navigation within the app.
 - **Styled-components**: For writing CSS-in-JS and keeping the concerns of styling and element architecture separated.

-## Live Demo

-The portfolio is published and live on Vercel.
-You can view it here: [My Portfolio](https://janani-withana-portfolio.vercel.app/)

 ## Attribution